Manishearth/manishearth.github.io/source/drafts/fraud.md

 And then you get the bad news: someone else got the job.
 Oh well.
 They did, however, enjoy talking to you and might reach out for future similar opportunities.
 Anyway, back to the grind.

 Six months later, you learn this was all a scam.
 Your identity has been stolen, and thousands have been spent on credit cards opened in your name.
-You no longer have access to your email.
 Your brokerage account has been partially drained.
 It's going to take months to disentangle this, and you're likely not going to get everything back.
+To top it all off, you have lost access to your email and many other online accounts.

 As you are discovering this, you're still bewildered as to how this happened.
 You never expected this type of thing to happen to *you*; you're well versed with keeping yourself secure on the internet and not prone to common scams.